open-telemetry/build-tools/semantic-conventions/syntax.md

 - `name`, conditionally required string.
 The name of the event.
   If not specified, the `prefix` is used.
 If `prefix` is empty (or unspecified), `name` is required.

+#### Metric semantic convention

+The following is only valid if `type` is `metric`:

+- `metrics`, an optional list of metrics that belong to the semantic convention.
+  Each individual metric has the following semantics:
+  - `id`, the ID of the metric.
+The fully qualified name of the metric includes its parent semantic convention ID prefixed like so: `{parent.id}.{metric.id}`.
+  - `brief`, a brief description of the metric.
+  - `instrument`, the instrument that *should* be used to record the metric.
+  - `units`, the units in which the metric is measured.

 ### Attributes